vatankhah64/vatankhah64/README.md

 - 👋 Hi, I’m Ali Vatankhah Barenji
-- 👀 I’m interested in Blockchain, Data visulization and simulation
+- 👀 I’m interested in Data driven decision making, Data visulization and simulation
-- 🌱 I’m currently learning AI & ML
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...